 During the traditional busy season or when there are island events, it may be more difficult to get your car booked on a ferry, but there are lots of other options to consider which not only cut down the carbon impact of your trip, but also help support local public transport routes and island businesses.
 Take the bus to the ferry terminal, travel as a foot passenger or with your bike.
 There are local bus options to use on islands too, bike hire and some islands have hire car options if you need this for part of your trip.
 Even using public and sustainable transport for part of your journey helps our islands.

-We encourage active and sustainable travel to and across our islands and soon you’ll be able to collect travel stamps in our app along with your islands stamps!
+We encourage active and sustainable travel to and across our islands and you can now collect travel stamps in our app along with your islands stamps!
 Happy stamping!